mohsen12999/mohsen12999/README.md

 Hi 👋, I'm `Mohsen Shabanian`.

-I'm mostly a self-study developer.
-I'm starting programing with Qbasic and pascal. after that writing C and C++ programs in computer and microcontrollers. in recent years I'm usually deveping web-application with C# & PHP.
+As a developer, I mostly self-study.
+Qbasic and Pascal were my first programming languages.
+After that, I wrote C and C++ programs for computers and microcontrollers.
+In recent years, I've developed web applications using C# and PHP.

 ## Skills :hammer_and_wrench: